Trump will visit the Kennedy Center on the day honorees are announced

 The steps have drawn further criticism from some artists.
 In March, the producers of “Hamilton” pulled out of staging the Broadway hit musical in 2026, citing Trump's aggressive takeover of the institution's leadership.
 Other artists who canceled events include actor Issa Rae, singer Rhiannon Giddens and author Louise Penny.

-House Republicans have introduced an amendment to a spending bill that would rename the Kennedy Center’s opera house after Melania Trump.
+House Republicans added an amendment to a spending bill that Trump signed into law in July to rename the Kennedy Center’s Opera House after Melania Trump, but that venue has yet to be renamed.
 Maria Shriver, a niece of the late President Kennedy, a Democrat, has criticized as “insane” a separate House proposal to rename the center after Trump.

 Recipients of the Kennedy Center Honors are given a medallion on a rainbow ribbon, a nod to the range of skills that fall under the performing arts.
 In April, the center changed the lights on the exterior from the long-standing rainbow to a permanent red, white and blue display.